Thai Peanut Chicken Wraps: Easy Recipe Packed with Flavor

 It’s not just good.
 It’s the kind you’ll make extra of and keep in a jar in the fridge and put on everything.
 Rice bowls.
 Salads.
 Honestly, I’ve caught Nicolas eating it with crackers.

 What makes it work?
 We use natural peanut butter (the kind that separates, not the super smooth stuff).
-Then fresh ginger – not powder, the real thing you grate.
+Then, use fresh ginger—specifically, the kind that you grate, not powdered ginger.
 A little honey for sweetness.
 Some sriracha for heat, but not too much.
 And here’s the secret: rice vinegar instead of just water to thin it out.

 That vinegar is what keeps it from feeling heavy.
 Gives it this brightness.